dddrrreee/cs240lx-24spr/labs/5-jit-derive/README.md

      ```
      arm-none-eabi-as test.s -o temp1 && arm-none-eabi-objcopy -O binary temp1 temp2
      ```
-     and `temp2` will contain the binary
+     and now a file named `temp2` will contain the encoding
   2. Use (1) to implement a simple cross-checker that takes a machine code value and cross checks it against what is produced by the assembler.